 Here are some resources to help you better understand the statistics and market direction for our beautiful town, updated frequently:

-A great overview of the statistics for the town of Los Gatos 95030 & 95032 can be found on my Real Estate Report by navigating to Los Gatos and then under “zips” choose which part of town you want to understand better.
-Or view the same report on my Live in Los Gatos Blog.
+A great overview of the statistics for the town of Los Gatos 95030 & 95032 can be found on our Real Estate Report by navigating to Los Gatos and then under “zips” choose which part of town you want to understand better.
+Or view the monthly market report on my Live in Los Gatos Blog.

 Additionally, I have a subscription to Altos Research, which provides market data based on currently listed homes for sale.
 Altos displays info by zip code, and those charts will be posted below.
 They are automatically updated each week, so please bookmark this page and return often.